If you’ve ever wondered “What is Gulf War Syndrome?” this blog post is for you!

 How to prove Gulf War Syndrome Symptoms

-The bad news is that with presumptive service disabilities, many veterans assume they automatically qualify for disability compensation for serving during a specific time and place regardless of symptoms.
+The bad news is that with presumptive service disabilities, many veterans assume they automatically qualify for disability compensation for serving during a specific time and place regardless of symptoms—or even that they will automatically receive benefits without applying.

-The burden is on you to prove that you have the disabilities mentioned above.
-If you have symptoms that can be related to a previously diagnosed illness, chances are the VA will deny your claim.
+The burden is still on you to prove that you have the disabilities mentioned above.
+You still have to file a claim and prove that you have the conditions.
+And if your symptoms can be related to a previously diagnosed illness, chances are the VA will deny your claim.

 - You must have been deployed in support of Operation Desert Shield and/or Operation Desert Storm between 1990-1991.

-- There must be no other underlying medical conditions that would explain your symptoms. *note: if you do have an underlying condition that may explain some symptoms, you may still receive a diagnosis of Gulf War Syndrome if the severity of your symptoms is not explained by your underlying condition.
-So it is still worthwhile for you to seek medical help.
+- There must be no other underlying medical conditions that would explain your symptoms. *NOTE: if you do have an underlying condition that could explain some symptoms, you may still receive a diagnosis of Gulf War Syndrome if the severity of your symptoms is not explained by your underlying condition.
+So it is still worthwhile for you to seek medical help and pursue a claim.

 - You must experience at least two or more chronic symptoms associated with Gulf War Syndrome that began when you were deployed or shortly thereafter.
 Those symptoms must also persist.
 Most providers will consider a condition chronic if the duration of the symptom is at least six months.

 Unfortunately, the VA has not yet decided on one clinical case definition for Gulf War Syndrome.
-Understanding the two main case definitions helps you recognize if the VA will provide disability compensation for you.
+Understanding the two main case definitions helps you recognize whether the VA might provide disability compensation for you in your case.

 The two primary clinical case studies the VA uses, both recognized by the National Academy of Medicine, originate from the CDC and the Kansas Case Definitions.